- 100% free and open source, built on Node.js

 I'm glad you asked.
 You can try a demo here, or grab the source on GitHub.
 If you want to install it yourself, I've created a tutorial for doing so on DigitalOcean.

 While you're here, don't forget to follow @postleafapp on Twitter.
-If you need help or just want to say "hi," head over to the community forum or the developer chat.
+If you need help or just want to say "hi," head over to the community chat.